 Working as a judicial intern or extern provides a law student with a great learning experience because working with judges and law clerks exposes a student to different aspects of the law that cannot be adequately taught in a classroom setting.
 Seeing attorneys actually arguing in court will help bring legal doctrines, arguments and judicial opinions to life.
 As a result of the work in chambers, a student is better able to comprehend what goes into deciding a legal issue and what kind of advocacy is best suited for a particular matter.
 Internships improve both the students’ skills and strengthen their abilities, whether they intend to clerk for a judge, become a litigator or work as a transactional lawyer.

-This year, 11 Howard Law graduates (former federal, state, appellate and trial court) were in attendance – nine of whom spoke on the panel:
+This year, 11 Howard Law graduates (former federal, state, appellate and trial court) were in attendance – ten of whom spoke on the panel:

 - Nicole Grant (J.D. ’12), trial attorney, U.S. Department of Justice, Civil Division, Office of Immigration Litigation

 - Aurelia Moore (J.D. ’12), associate, WilmerHale, LLP

 - Lauren Pruitt (J.D. ’09), corporate counsel, Danone North America

 - David Clunie (J.D. ’05), managing director, managing director, Corporate Responsibility Engagement, JPMorgan Chase & Co.

 - Charles C. Moore (J.D. ’98), associate, White & Case

 - Orton Ndau (J.D. ’11), corporate counsel, Amazon Web Services

 - Charles F.J.
 Pierre (J.D. ’16), mid-level associate, Reed Smith LLP